xcube-dev/xcube/README.md

     Options:
       -o, --output <OUTPUT>           Output path.
 If omitted, "<INPUT>.levels" will be used.
-      -l, --link                      Link the <INPUT> instead of converting it to a level zero dataset.
+      --link                          Link the <INPUT> instead of converting it to a level zero dataset.
 Use with care, as the
                                       <INPUT>'s internal spatial chunk sizes may
                                       be inappropriate for imaging purposes.